Five Factors that Affect the ROI of Your Commercial Property

 How much money is the building pulling in now?
 Does it have a steady and reliable community of good tenants who pay their rent on time and have plans to stay?
 Or does it struggle to rent out office space and attract tenants who are just looking for a cheap place to set up shop?

 You can learn a lot about the future of your building by looking at its past.
-It’s going to be much harder to turn a tenant population around 180 degrees and begin attracting well-paying class A tenants when the building has only been rented sporadically by not-the-greatest tenants in the past.
+It’s going to be much harder to turn a tenant population around 180 degrees and begin attracting well-paying, class A tenants when the building has only been rented sporadically by less desirable tenants in the past.

 But if your building can display a history of excellent visibility for tenants whose businesses have grown and flourished, then your building will be more profitable and have an easier time attracting tenants in the future.